benbraou/flex-layout-wiki/Responsive-API.md

 ## Responsive Features

-To extend the [static API]() with responsive features, we first associate specific breakpoint aliases with mediaQuery values.
+Google's Material Design specifications have defined ranges of viewport sizes To extend the [static API]() with responsive features, we first associate specific breakpoint aliases with mediaQuery values.
 And if we use Breakpoints as specified by Material Design:

 <a href="https://material.io/guidelines/layout/responsive-ui.html" target="_blank">